vlasvlasvlas/llm-ai-datacheck/README.md

 #### Identification:

-The Identification section delineates the criteria and indicators used to recognize and assess relevant content within legal documents.
+The Identification section delineates the criteria and indicators used to recognize and assess relevant content within AI related legal documents.
 It guides users on how to identify specific elements or patterns that align with the thematic focus, ensuring a systematic and standardized approach to document analysis.

 #### Considerations:

 Considerations highlight additional factors or aspects that users should take into account when analyzing documents within the specified thematic area.
 These may include nuanced perspectives, potential challenges, or particular contexts that could influence the interpretation of information.

-These thematic areas serve as invaluable tools for researchers and analysts, offering a structured methodology to streamline the analysis of legal documents related to Artificial Intelligence.
+These thematic areas serve as invaluable tools for researchers and analysts, offering a structured methodology to streamline the analysis of AI related legal documents related to Artificial Intelligence.
 By providing clear definitions, identification guidelines, and considerations, these files enhance the efficiency and accuracy of the document analysis process.

 ## Query Handling